GENGA II: GPU planetary N-body simulations with non-Newtonian forces and high number of particles: Forces and models for small bodies

 The Yarkovsky effect is caused by thermal radiation forces, acting on small rotating objects \citep{Oepik1951}.
 Typically, the Yarkovsky effect is important for asteroids or meteoroids with a diameter smaller than $\sim$40 km \citep{Bottke2006}.
 It causes a migration in the semi-major axis and is especially important to deliver material into mean-motion or secular resonances with the giant planets, where the affected material undergoes further dynamical effects such as eccentricity pumping (e.g. \citep{Broz2006}).

 The Yarkovsky effect emerges from the anisotropic re-emission of thermal radiation from the heated surface of the rotating object, which leads to an orbital acceleration.
 The effect can be split into two different types, the diurnal Yarkovsky effect and the seasonal Yarkovsky effect.
 The diurnal effect is the strongest when the spin axis is perpendicular to the orbital plane and can cause both inward migration and outward migration depending on the spin direction.
 The seasonal effect is the strongest when the spin axis of the object lies in the orbital plane, and leads to an inward orbital migration.
-The Yarkovsky effects depends on the following input quantities given in Table~\ref{tab:Yarkovsky}.
+The physical parameters and their values that go into computing the Yarkovsky effect are summarized in Table\, \ref{tab:Yarkovsky2}, and a more detailed description of the Yarkovsky effect is given in, e.g. \cite{Farinella1998,Vokrouhlicky1998, Vokrouhlicky1999, Vokrouhlicky2000, Bottke2000, Bottke2006} or \cite{Broz2006}.